Emergence of Gravitational Potential and Time Dilation from Non-interacting Systems Coupled to a Global Quantum Clock: Mass-Energy Coupling with Coordinate Time

+we can construct special separable, tensor product\footnote{For simplicity, and without loss of generality, we assume that the eigenspectrum of the system Hamiltonian is non-degenerate.} eigenstates of the form

-where $\ket{p_{t} = \alpha}$ is an eigenstate of the unmodified conjugate operator $\pt$ of coordinate time with eigenvalue $\alpha \in \mathbb{R}$, and $\ket{E_n}$ is an eigenstate of the system Hamiltonian $\ham_{S}$ with eigenvalue $E_n$ for some index $n$\footnote{We are labeling the energy eigenvalues of $\ham_{S}$ by a discrete index $n$ for convenience, but we can work with a continuous spectrum just as well.}.
-For these eigenstates to be physical, they must be annihilated by the constraint of Eq. (\ref{eq:J_interacting}), which then constrains the allowed values of coordinate clock momentum in terms of energy of the system,
+where $\ket{p_{t} = \alpha}$ is an eigenstate of the unmodified conjugate operator $\pt$ of coordinate time with eigenvalue $\alpha \in \mathbb{R}$, and $\ket{E_n}$ is an eigenstate of the system Hamiltonian $\ham_{S}$ with eigenvalue $E_n$ for some index\footnote{We are labeling the energy eigenvalues of $\ham_{S}$ by a discrete index $n$ for convenience, but we can work with a continuous spectrum just as well.} $n$.
+In general, eigenstates of $\hat{\mathbb{J}}$ will be a superposition of the subset of such separable state which share the same eigenvalue, hence leading to entangled eigenstates.
+For these eigenstates to be physical, they must be annihilated by the constraint of Eq. (\ref{eq:J_interacting}) (or equivalently, Eq. (\ref{eq:PW_interacting_constraint2})), which then constrains the allowed values of coordinate clock momentum in terms of energy of the system.
+For instance, for each of the allowed separable states (whose superposition will make a generic eigenstate), we have, following Eq. (\ref{eq:J_interacting}),

-Generic physical states (annihilated by the modified constraint of Eq. (\ref{eq:PW_interacting_constraint2}), or equivalently by Eq. (\ref{eq:J_interacting}) then have the form,
+For the special case of the non-interacting constraint of Eq. (\ref{eq:PW_S_clock}), we would have simply obtained $\alpha_{n} = -E_{n}$ which is a spectral parallel for the one-to-one connection of proper time and coordinate time of Eq. (\ref{eq:tau_is_t}) in the case of no coupling. \\ \\ Generic physical states (the $0-$ eigenspace of $\hat{\mathbb{J}}$) annihilated by the modified constraint of Eq. (\ref{eq:PW_interacting_constraint2}), or equivalently by Eq. (\ref{eq:J_interacting}), then have the entangled form with $\alpha_{n}$ as derived above in Eq. (\ref{eq:freq_time_modified}),